fmendozaro/RESTaurant/finish-the-project.md

     Create the `orders, items, orders_items` tables and implement all the backend logic necessary to allow the user to menu items online.

+    Create a way to add menu items to the DB and edit them, having a seeder for menu items is a good idea to have something to start with.

 - Make it pretty!